Chapters

 • Rule 513: Disaster Recovery; Business Continuity

 1. Each Participant and Clearing Member shall have written disaster recovery and business continuity policies and procedures in place to ensure it is able to perform certain basic operational functions in the event of a significant internal or external interruption to its operations.
-At a minimum, the following areas must be addressed in the Participant's or Clear Member's policies and procedures:
+At a minimum, the following areas must be addressed in the Participant's or Clearing Member's policies and procedures:

 1. each Participant and Clearing Member must have procedures in place to allow it to continue to operate during periods of stress or to transfer accounts to another fully operational Participant or Clearing Member with minimal disruption to the Exchange and the Clearinghouse.